 When no system password is assigned and the password jumper on the system board is in the enabled (default) position, the setting shown for the System Password option is Not Enabled and the Password Status field is Unlocked.
-To assign a system password, use the following procedure:
+To assign a system password, perform the following steps:

 - 1. Verify that the Password Status option is set to Unlocked. - 2.
-Highlight the System Password option and then press < Enter >. - 3.
+Highlight the System Password option and then press < Enter > . - 3.
 Type your new system password.